 - service as an employee representative, participation in governing bodies, internal and external committees and working groups

-Please also see the criteria for competence assessment presented in item B of Guidelines for applicants and members of evaluation committees regarding documentation, assessment and prioritising of qualifications upon appointment/promotion to permanent academic positions at the University of Oslo.
+Please also see the criteria for competence assessment presented in Part 1 of the guide for applicants and members of expert committees on documentation, assessment and weighting of qualifications.

 3 Research fellowships